Occupational health nurse salary

 COHN certification salary premium

-The AAOHN 2022 Compensation and Benefits Survey provides the clearest data on the COHN certification premium.
-The survey found:
+The AAOHN 2022 Compensation and Benefits Survey provides the clearest data on how credentials track with pay.
+The survey reported average salaries by certification:

-The COHN-S premium is substantially larger, reflecting both the management and supervisory roles associated with that credential and the fact that many COHN-S holders are in Director of Occupational Health or regional management positions.
+The survey’s own framing is that respondents holding additional certifications earn significantly more than those holding COHN alone.
+The COHN-S figure sits roughly $19,000 above COHN, reflecting both the management and supervisory roles associated with that credential and the fact that many COHN-S holders are in Director of Occupational Health or regional management positions.

 Salary by experience level